renemorozowich/kids-account-budget/README.md

 ## Categories

-On setup, the user would choose budget categories meaningful to them (like clothes, entertainment, eating out, gifts, etc).
+On setup, the user can add budget categories meaningful to them (like clothes, entertainment, eating out, gifts, etc).

-Categories will show on a categories page or section of the home page.
+Categories show in the left sidebar.

 ### Budget

-An amount will be shown next to each category based on the transactions (see below).
+An amount is shown next to each category based on the transactions (see below).
 The total amount of all categories = the actual amount in the account.

 ## Transactions

-There will be a button to add a new transaction (on a page or section of the page).

-Each transaction can be positive (income) or negative (expense).
-There will be fields for date (date picker), category (dropdown), description (text) and amount (decimal).
+Previously entered transactions will show and include category, description and amount.
+All transactions will show in the content area.

-On save, the transaction is recorded and the total for the category is updated.
+There is a form to add a new transaction and on save, the transaction is recorded and the total for the category is updated.

-All transactions will show (on a transactions page or section of the home page).
+## Related

+The most recent blog post from [National Bank of Mom](https://nationalbankofmom.com) shows in the footer.

 # Future Versions

+* Choose a transaction date
+* Edit or delete categories
+* Edit or delete transactions
+* When entering a new transaction, allow the user to choose more than one category
 * Save to a database instead of local storage
-* Move budgeted money between categories
 * Add login capabilities
-* When entering a new transaction, allow the user to choose more than one category
-* Edit or delete categories
-* Edit or delete transactions
-* Add place/store and dropdown
+* Add a field for source of transaction
-* Only show transactions based on month or time range (when there are many)
+* Group transactions and only show based on month or time range to save screen real estate
 * Possible: break budget down into monthly groupings
 * Possible: allow the addition of more than one account
 * Possible: reporting features